SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 **The intended use of this feature is**

         - run prepared scripts from environments, that cannot easily use one of the SikuliX APIs, like command line, C#, C++, Python, AppleScript, Java versions before version 6, ...
-        - run single line JavaScript snippets from any of the above environments to get a tighter integration with the SikuliX features (the return values will be in some JSON format, not yet fully available)
         - run prepared scripts on other machines (not yet fully tested, but should work)
         - setup some web based application, that runs scripts from the net on the local machine (not yet fully available), which would e.g. allow to setup some showcase webpage enriched with the features of the annotation tool (the former Guide extension)